christophaigner/christophaigner.github.io/_posts/2021-10-10-meditations.md

 Marcus Aurelius was constantly surrounded by the excesses of his society.
 Endless gold, purple robes, generous feasts and puffed up ceremonies.
 Most people could easily get over-impressed and lost inside this parallel universe.
 To help himself stay grounded, Marcus love describing things around him in a raw and crude way.

-> Like seeing roasted meat and other dishes in front of you and suddenly realizing: This is a dead fish.
+> "Like seeing roasted meat and other dishes in front of you and suddenly realizing: This is a dead fish.
 A dead bird.
 A dead pig.
 Or that this noble vintage is grape juice, and the purple robes are sheep wool dyed with shellfish blood.
 Or making love—something rubbing against your penis, a brief seizure and a little cloudy liquid.
 Perceptions like that—latching onto things and piercing through them, so we see what they really are.
-That’s what we need to do all the time [...] to lay them bare and see how pointless they are, to strip away the legend that encrusts them.
+That’s what we need to do all the time [...] to lay them bare and see how pointless they are, to strip away the legend that encrusts them."

 ## Think less about past and future because your life only happens in the present